The new iMac is gorgeous, powerful and perfect for the home office | CNN Underscored

 Those speakers gave every instrument in Phoebe Bridgers’ “Kyoto” room to breathe, as the vocals, drums, horns and guitars all came through loudly and cleanly without overpowering one another.
 The bass was especially impressive here, as there was a satisfyingly thumping amount of low end to complement the sparkly guitar riffs.
 The heavier, electronics-infused rock of Manchester Orchestra’s “Bed Head” also shone on the iMac, as the crisp, crunchy drums immediately got our head bobbing without taking the spotlight away from the bright keyboards and layered vocal harmonies.

-A camera and microphone well-equipped for WFH life
+A camera and microphone well equipped for WFH life

 Apple calls the new iMac’s webcam the “best camera ever in a Mac,” and now that we’ve spent some time with it, we can confidently say that’s not just marketing hyperbole.
-With a 1080p shooter that’s sharper than what you’ll find on the latest MacBooks as well as some software magic made possible by the M1 chip (specifically the integrated image signal processor), the latest iMac always made us look bright and largely true-to-life — even under less-than-ideal lighting conditions.
+With a 1080p shooter that’s sharper than what you’ll find on the latest MacBooks as well as some software magic made possible by the M1 chip (specifically the integrated image signal processor), the latest iMac always made us look bright and largely true to life — even under less than ideal lighting conditions.

-We took the majority of our video calls under uneven lighting with some window light bleeding in behind us, and the iMac still managed to make our face look well-lit and detailed.
+We took the majority of our video calls under uneven lighting with some window light bleeding in behind us, and the iMac still managed to make our face look well lit and detailed.
 While there was a noticeable loss of clarity when we completely closed our blinds, our actual face still looked very bright (if a bit more red than in real life).

 Once we moved somewhere with more even, direct lighting, we got some truly great shots that accurately captured our skin tone and the finer details of our scruffy black beard.
 In fact, the iMac camera even outperformed the Logitech C920 — our pick for the best webcam — in many of our tests, producing shots that were warmer and more detailed than Logitech’s camera, if a bit oversaturated at times.

-The latest iMac packs a triple-microphone array designed to pick your voice up clearly during calls, and it held up fairly well in our testing.
+The latest iMac packs a triple-microphone array designed to pick up your voice clearly during calls, and it held up fairly well in our testing.
 We got no complaints about our voice during video meetings — one colleague noted that our voice sounded crisp, and noted that the sounds of our keyboard clacking was only picked up lightly.

 When listening back to recordings we made on the iMac’s mic, we noticed that it picked up more background noise and wasn’t quite as detailed as what we got from our top microphone pick in the Blue Yeti.
 But the fact that the iMac’s internal microphone isn’t terribly far off from a $129 USB mic means that it’s more than reliable enough for your daily Zoom meetings.